 How to Automate a Sales Process

-You already know that you want to automate your sales process, but you may not yet be familiar with how to do so.
+You already know that you want to automate your sales processes, but you may not yet be familiar with how to do so.
 In this section, we want to walk you through all you have to do to get started, letting you see inside sales automation.

 Your sales process automation must include several parts or sections: awareness, interest, decision, and action.
 Here is an overview of each of these important sections of sales process automation:

 In this case, awareness refers to that on the part of the lead to your company.
-They may find your business through a Google search, a paid advertisement on a website or social platform, or even from a guest post on a blog.
+They may find your business through a Google search, a paid advertisement on a website or social media platforms, or even from a guest post on a blog.
 The lead knows nothing about your company right now and you know nothing about them.

 If the lead takes the bait through your workflow automation, then you move on to the interest phase.
-To reach this, the lead must have had some form of interaction with a member of your company, such as opting into an email newsletter or calling for a consultation.
+To reach this, the lead must have had some form of interaction with a member of your company, such as opting in to an email newsletter or calling for a consultation.
 Now that you have their interest, you must maintain it, and that means peppering the lead with information about why they need your products or services.
 To that end, whitepapers, eBooks, and blog content can help.

 Retooling your workflow automation is useful during this second phase as well.
 You might automate a welcome email after a lead opts into your email newsletter, for example.
-You could also automate a reminder to a sales rep to call the lead if the lead has completed a contact form.
+You could also automate a reminder to a sales agent to call the lead if the lead has completed a contact form.
 This stage is all about capturing and building on interest, and automation can be quite handy for this.

 Now, your lead moves on to the third phase, or the decision stage.
 They’ve learned about your company through your efforts and their own, as well as the products and services you sell.
 Their interest is hopefully piqued, and now they’ve come to the point where they have to make a decision.
-Your sales reps do not have to stand idly by while this happens, as automation is useful here, too.
+Your sales agents do not have to stand idly by while this happens, as automation is useful here, too.